Driving coaches and trucks in severe weather

 Driving in windy weather

 Take extra care on the roads and plan your journey by checking the latest weather conditions.
-The traffic news, overhead motorway signs and Highways England digital information services will say if any roads or bridges are closed because of high winds.
+The traffic news, overhead motorway signs and National Highways digital information services will say if any roads or bridges are closed because of high winds.

 You are likely to be more affected by high winds and sometimes roads or bridges will be closed to high-sided vehicles.
-Highways England issues alerts specifically for the freight industry, identifying vulnerable locations.
+National Highways issues alerts specifically for the freight industry, identifying vulnerable locations.
 An amber alert means take extra care.
 A red alert means park up and wait for conditions to improve.

 Be aware how certain stretches of road can be particularly affected by windy weather - such as open stretches of road exposed to strong crosswinds, or when passing bridges, other vehicles or gaps in trees.